 Parental permission will be needed before students can attend an out of town field trip.
 Parents will be asked to sign an electronic permission form at the beginning of the year that will cover all field trips/site visits to be taken during the year.
 However, parents will be given advance notice of any field trip/site visit and may choose to opt their student out by providing a written note to the school prior to the scheduled trip.
 We view our field trips/site visits as extensions of the classroom and opportunities for our students to learn new information and/or skills.
-Participating in our field trips and site visits is a privilege, therefore students may be denied participation in our field trips/site visits if their behavior is not appropriate or their presence presents a safety risk to other students.
+Participating in our field trips/site visits if their behavior is not appropriate or their presence presents a safety risk to other students.
 There may be other occasions as well when a teacher may decide that it would not be appropriate for a child to join his/her class on a field trip or site visit.